10 Must-Visit Tourist Attractions In Guwahati For The Wanderlust In You

-If that is not convincing enough, we give you a list of 16 reasons why you should pick Assam as your next holiday destination.
+If that is not convincing enough, we give you a list of 10 reasons to visit Guwahati and a bunch of things to do for your next holiday destination.
 Now, pack those bags, get those tickets, wear your comfortable clothes, and dive in!

 Assam State Museum